jonathanlking/scribble-battleships/README.md

-# Purescript-Concur-Webpack-Starter
+# Scribble Battleships

-A Starter kit for Purescript-Concur + Webpack
+This is based on the [Purescript-Concur + Webpack starter pack](https://github.com/ajnsit/purescript-concur-webpack-starter)

 ## Usage

+### Generate the Battleships protocol

+TODO

+Protocol is described in `Game.scr`

-### Get the purescript-concur dependency
+### Get the purescript-scribble dependency

 > git submodule update --init --recursive